mleoking/PhET/trunk/web/website/README.txt

 statistics
-  - Contians scripts that hanle gathering and reporting the statistics sent from sims testout.txt
+  - Contians scripts that hanle gathering and reporting the statistics sent from sims webcache
-  - ???
-What is this file for?
-  - ** Owned by SR, ask him
-webcache
   - Cached versions of the webpages.
 We have our own custom solution, all files can be found here.